GPP Licensing Program

 The first step is to request a licensing agreement.
 Organizations interested in becoming licensed must submit a formulation approval application and qualification sample of their proposed formulation to CQA.
 Required testing includes physical and chemical testing.
-For more information on the testing completed and the specification levels, download the Test Manual.
+For more information on the testing completed and the specification levels, please contact us.
 When the applicant's qualification sample is approved, the applicant then submits a brand name application, the “NMMA certified” logo art file is provided, and product brand labels are submitted for approval.

 Official Gasoline Protection Program Logo